Guide to inclusive cycling

 Welcome to the 4th edition of The Guide To Inclusive Cycling.
 The first edition was launched in 2017.
 To our knowledge, it remains the only comprehensive guide on inclusive cycling anywhere in the world.
 We are very pleased that this latest edition was prompted by the release in July 2020 of the UK Government’s latest cycling design guidance, which incorporates a number of our recommendations.

 Why the Guide?

+For too long, Disabled people have been mostly absent from the cycling debate and through this guide and the rest of our campaigns and policy influencing work we have undertaken to change this.
 Our Guide is the product of years of campaigning to make cycling more inclusive.
-Its roots can be traced back to a talk we did at a London Cycling Campaign seminar in 2014, where some of its key principles were first developed, and more recently with the launch of our Beyond the Bicycle manifesto in 2016.
-We have become increasingly aware of the fact that, for too long, disabled people have been mostly absent from the cycling debate.
-With the publication of our Guide, however, we hope to raise the visibility of disabled cyclists and put in place the building blocks for a more inclusive cycling culture.
+Its roots can be traced back to a talk we did at a London Cycling Campaign seminar in 2014, where some of its key principles were first developed, and also to the launch of our Beyond the Bicycle manifesto in 2016.
+With increased awareness and use of our Guide, our aim is to raise the visibility of Disabled cyclists and to put in place the building blocks for a more inclusive cycling culture.